sisoe24/Nuke-Tools/README.md

 ### 1.5.1.
 Usage

 To access the nodes panel, click on the Nuke icon in the Activity Bar.
-Connect to the NukeServerSocket and the panel will show nodes from the current DAG.
+Connect to the nukeserversocket and the panel will show nodes from the current DAG.

 To assign a new knob to a node, click the `+` button on the node panel.
 Edit each knob's file reference and sync it with the knob using the "Send code to Knob" button.
 To use `knobChanged`, type its name into the input dialog when creating a new knob.